Looking Beyond Simple Blacklists to Identify Malicious IP Addresses

 Some lists offer warnings that blocking an IP address could affect thousands of users who depend on it in order to obtain crucial information that they would otherwise not have access to.
 So block responsibly.

 The warning signs of online fraud are out there, but you need a means of discovering them.
-Our IP Validation service encompasses many of the identification strategies necessary to make split second decisions on would be attackers before any harm is done.
+Our DOTS IP Address Validation service encompasses many of the identification strategies necessary to make split-second decisions on would be attackers before any harm is done.